-Perhaps the most fundamental error made by authors, whether novice or experienced, is that all their characters, male and female, tend to reflect the gender of the author.
+Perhaps the most fundamental error made by authors, whether novice or experienced, is that their characters, both male and female, tend to reflect the gender of the author.
 This is hardly surprising, since recent research indicates that men and women use their brains in different ways.
-So how can an author overcome this gap to write characters of the opposite sex that are both accurate and believable to their own gender?
+So how can an author overcome this gap to write characters of the opposite sex that are believable to all readers?

 In this article, we’ll explore the nature of male and female minds and provide techniques for crafting characters that are true to their gender.